albertodemichelis/squirrel/doc/source/reference/language/datatypes.rst

 --------------

 Class instances are created by calling a *class object*.
 Instances, as tables, are implemented as pair of key/value.
-Instances members cannot be dyncamically added or removed however the value of the members can be changed.
+Instances members cannot be dynamically added or removed; however the value of the members can be changed.